Writings About Music

 Batiked By An Apsara: Catharine Buchanan

 After college, the same year I moved into Manhattan, my girlfriend introduced me to a close childhood friend of hers from Georgetown: Catharine Buchanan, who she knew as “Amy” before she changed her name to “Catharine” after high school.
 By any name, Buchanan was startling beautiful, sensitive, and friendly.

 The previous year, pianist Don Shirley had commented to me that people who were uncommonly attractive in a physical sense frequently faced a daedalean quandary because an unintentional and unconscious sexual allure and/or ocular intimidation often overshadowed that person’s inner self and merit.
 To my bewilderment, Shirley then included myself in this category believing that this element would distract people from who I really was, including the true value of my music.
-Concurrently, while working together at the Patelson Music House, mezzo-soprano Stephanie Vlahos (now a stage director), also startled me by enthusing that I was substantially more handsome than most classical musicians.
+Concurrently, while working together at the Patelson Music House, Stephanie Vlahos also startled me by enthusing that I was substantially more handsome than most classical musicians.
 Stephanie was (and is) very beautiful so she was likely feeling a commonality.
 Like many of us entering middle age, I suppose, I used to be better looking than now.

 Back to the introduction: After dinner and drinks, including Catharine ordering champagne that I really couldn’t afford, we went back to Buchanan’s Lower East Side apartment because she was excited about showing her music studio to a composer.

 To this day, when I remove the Indonesian batiked sarongs covering the equipment in my studio, the memory of Catharine explaining how she thoughtfully used the richly hued and patterned cloths to protect her instruments from dust washes over me unpredictably.
 Using the sarongs is an aesthetically pleasing and practically useful custom I learned from Buchanan that evening in New York City.